Burningstone91/smart-home-setup/README.md

 ssh pi@10.10.70.7

-Confirm the promt about RSA key fingerprint by typing "yes".
+Confirm the promt about RSA key fingerprint by typing "yes" and pressing "Enter".

 Create a directory that will contain the configuration for Room Assistant.